 One of the best ways to start understanding hex codes is to first learn about the RGB colors.
 The red, blue, and green lights behind your screen determine the RGB numbers and the colors you see on the front.

-According to the RGB color system, colors are displayed as RGB (255, 0, 0), where the first number defines the red value, second the green value, and third the blue value.
+According to the RGB color system, colors are displayed as RGB (255, 0, 0), where the first number defines the red value, the second the green value, and the third the blue value.
 The number 255 gives the highest possible color concentration, while 0 shows no color representation.

 There is no blue or green present in the above case, but it has the brightest red.
 To just get blue, use the combination RGB (0,0,255), and for green use RGB(0,255,0).
 If you want other colors, use a color value combination accordingly.
 An online hex color generator can help you explore all possible colors and find their hex codes.